HeySkidee/practice/README.md

 dusro se jitna kam expect kar sakte ho karo and zyada se zyada accept karo.

 find reasons to live. not excuses to die.

+I wanna be rich so that i can take my girl to japan and travel the whole country.